Accelerating Medicines Partnership - Alzheimer's Disease (AMP-AD)

 AMP is an umbrella partnership with initial programs in three disease areas:

 - Type 2 diabetes

 - Autoimmune disorders of rheumatoid arthritis and systemic lupus erythematosus (lupus)

 This multi-sector partnership is managed by the Foundation for the NIH (FNIH).
-NIH and industry partners are sharing expertise and resources—more than $230 million of combined funding support and in-kind contributions over 5 years—in an integrated governance structure that enables the best-informed scientific contributions from all participants.
+NIH and industry partners are sharing expertise and resources—over $300 million of combined funding support and in-kind contributions over 5 years—in an integrated governance structure that enables the best-informed scientific contributions from all participants.
 A critical component of the partnership is making AMP data publicly accessible for use by the broad research community.